Skip to main content

 410 2_ Division of Statistics, Evaluation, and Strategic Planning

 Such variant names would not come under the 6th Group of Examples in 11.2.3.7: Name of a Subordinate Body Whose Name Does Not Suggest Subordination Recorded Directly.
-Therefore, do not automatically supply a directly entered variant to a preferred name that is entered subordinately.
+Therefore, do not automatically supply a directly entered variant for a preferred name that is entered subordinately.
 It is true that there is nothing comparable in RDA or its LC-PCC PS to the former LCRI 26.1: "In general, construct a reference in the same form in which it would be constructed if chosen as the heading" or LCRI 26.3: “Generally, trace a reference from variant forms of entry that apply to the name chosen for the heading … For variant forms of a name, generally, trace only one reference from each variant.”
 However, until receiving explicit guidance to the contrary, GPO will cautiously interpret “Record only if the name might reasonably be searched in that variant form.”
 (RDA 11.2.3.3)

---Does the variant usage tend to stand by itself?
+-- Does the variant usage tend to stand by itself?
 Then it probably may be entered directly.

 -- “Record only if the name might reasonably be searched in that variant form.”
 (11.2.3.3)